sturnberg/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/SDS_Types.md

 # Types

 The Sequential Data Store (SDS) stores streams of events and provides convenient ways to find and associate events.
 Events are stored in SdsStreams (or streams).
-An SdsType (or type) defines the shape or structure of the event and how to associate events within the stream.
+An SdsType is a primitive type available in OCS used within the API and REST definitions to identify a stream Type.

 Define simple atomic types, such as integers, floats, strings, arrays, and dictionaries, or complex or nested types using the [Properties collection of SdsTypes](#sdstypeproperty).